sk400/sk400/README.md

 - **Google Keep clone**: a full stack web app similar to Google Keep!
 It is built using Next.js for the frontend, MongoDB for the database, Material UI for the design, and Cleark for authentication.
 It's a sleek, efficient, and highly functional app that's perfect for organizing notes and keeping track of important information.
 [View Project](https://keep-clone-iota.vercel.app/)
 - **Filmpro**: an awesome movie and cast information sharing web app built using React.js, TMDB API, Redux toolkit, Chakra UI, and Firebase.
 It was an amazing experience working with these technologies and creating something I'm really proud of.
 The app allows users to explore movie details, view cast information, and discover new content easily.
 The combination of React.js, TMDB API, Redux toolkit, Chakra UI, and Firebase made for a smooth and interactive user experience.
 [View Project](https://filmpro.vercel.app/)
 - **Ascend**: an awesome Kanban web app!
 It's the perfect tool with grag and drop functionality to visually organize and track all your tasks.
 This app is built using React.js, React Router, Chakra UI, and Firebase, making it super efficient and user-friendly.
 With its sleek design and powerful features, it will help you to stay on top of your tasks [View Project](https://ascend-eta.vercel.app/)
-- **Planner**: a task management web app built using React.js, React router, Chakra UI and Firebase.
+- **Workflow**: a task management web app built using React.js, React router, Chakra UI and Firebase.
 It was a fantastic learning experience working with these technologies and building something practical at the same time.
 The combination of React.js and Chakra UI made it easy to create a sleek and responsive user interface, while Firebase provided a robust backend to handle authentication and data storage.
 I'm really proud of how it turned out [View Project](https://planner-task.vercel.app/)

 ## Tech Stacks